harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-cpu-hog.md

 ### Node CPU load

 It contains the percentage of CPU that will be consumed.
-You can tune it using the `CPU_LOAD` environment variable.
+Tune it by using the `CPU_LOAD` environment variable.

 Use the following example to tune it: